 Deploy Verification

-Use the browser tool to verify deploys when it matters - first deploy, structural changes (new pages, new frameworks, changed imports), or when something might have broken.
-Skip verification for trivial changes (copy tweaks, style adjustments, config values).
+Verify a deploy when it matters - the first deploy, structural changes (new pages, new frameworks, changed imports), or anything that might have broken.
+Skip it for trivial changes (copy tweaks, style values).

-The version line [3D World] Game Title v1.0 (build 2026-...) appears in console on every boot - use it to confirm the correct build is deployed.
+The version line [3D World] Game Title v1.0 (build 2026-...) appears in the console on every boot - use it to confirm the correct build is deployed.

 Related Skills

-- app-realtime - advanced Colyseus room configuration
+- app-realtime - advanced Gipity Realtime room configuration

 - app-auth - Sign in with Gipity for user identity